aptech/docs/docs/CR-lag1.rst

 ----------------
 .. function:: lag1(x)

-    :param x:
+    :param x: data
     :type x: Nx1 column vector or NxK matrix

-    :returns: y (*NxK matrix*), x lagged 1 period.
+    :returns: y (*NxK matrix*), *x* lagged 1 period.

 Remarks
 -------

-lag1 lags x by one time period, so the first observations of y are missing. lag1 assumes that each column of the input is a different time series and that each row is an observation.
-Therefore if a 1xK row vector is passed to lag1, it will return a 1xK of missing values.
+:func:`lag1` lags *x* by one time period, so the first observations of *y* are missing. :func:`lag1` assumes that each column of the input is a different time series and that each row is an observation.
+Therefore if a 1xK row vector is passed to :func:`lag1`, it will return a 1xK of missing values.

 Examples